|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 The Prague photo studio of Husnik & Hausler was making photographic photo separations for printers at the turn of the 20th century.
 Soon they began publishing tricolor view-cards under their own name.
 While a number of their cards carried patriotic Czech subjects, there was only so far they could carry this theme while part of the Austro-Hungarian Empire, especially during the Great War.
 In the postwar years they revisited military subject matter and published cards depicting the Czech Legion in its struggle with Austria-Hungary for independence.

 Emil Artur Longen was a primarily a landscape painter who worked in a very expressive style.
-His views of the Champagne region of France where Czech soldiers fought were used to illustrate postcards produced by the Czech Legion.
+His views of the Champagne region of France where Czech soldiers fought were used to illustrate postcards produced for the life and struggles of the Czech Legion series.

 The first private school in Central Europe to promote higher education for women was Minerva in Prague, founded in 1890 by the Bohemian poet Eliska Krasnohorska.
 By 1912, if not earlier, they were publishing Art reproductions on postcards as a fund raising method.
 During the First World War many of these works of art contained patriotic or military themes.